bcgov/data-publication/pages/dsg_bcgw_layer_file_presentation.md

 Confirm the correct dataset and connection properties are being used.

 + Are the correct Connection Properties to the production BCGW instance being used?
+   + **IMPORTANT:** The BCGW database connection MUST NOT be configured with embedded credentials
+      + Do not create your layer file with BCGW data sourced using an .sde Database Connection file that has a user name and password saved
+      + i.e., when you add your layer file to a new MXD you should always be asked for your BCGW username and password.
+      + _Embedded credentials are a potential security threat._
 + Is the correct BCGW dataset (Feature Class) being used?

 ### Selection Tab